aws-observability/cdk-aws-observability-accelerator/README.md

 ### Mac Setup:

-Follow the below steps to setup and leverage `eks-blueprints` and `eks-blueprints-patterns` in your local Mac laptop.
+Follow the below steps to setup and leverage `cdk-aws-observability-accelerator` in your local Mac laptop.

 1. Install `make` and `node` using brew